 - Externs will complete approximately 8-10 assessment reports consisting of a CAPS, MINI and semi-structured clinical interview.

 Estimated hours/week of didactics: 2

 The Program for Anxiety and Traumatic Stress Studies (PATSS) at Weill Cornell Medical College is seeking a research-oriented Clinical Psychology graduate student for a clinical-research externship focused on trauma and psychological recovery.
-Major responsibilities include recruiting subjects and assessing psychiatric symptoms in hospitalized inpatients including those at the William Randolph Hearst Burn Center at New York Presbyterian Hospital.
+Externs will have the opportunity to work with both outpatient and inpatient populations, allowing them to gain experience with different interventions and approaches and treat traumatized patients in different stages of recovery.
+Major responsibilities include performing psychodiagnostic clinical assessments and conducting PE with patients in our outpatient clinic, recruiting subjects and assessing psychiatric symptoms in hospitalized inpatients including those at the William Randolph Hearst Burn Center at New York Presbyterian Hospital, and performing psychotherapy at bedside with patients at the William Randolph Hearst Burn Center.
 Externs will assist in all aspects of research on trauma in inpatients and outpatients, including data collection, analysis, and manuscript preparation.
 Successful externs will have the opportunity to conduct supervised research projects using archival and newly-collected data sets on a range of trauma populations and clinical research studies, including World Trade Center attack disaster workers, d-cycloserine-enhanced exposure therapy, and virtual reality-enhanced exposure therapy.
-Externs will also receive clinical experience at bedside in recently-traumatized patients and will be supervised by licensed Clinical Psychologists.
+Externs will be supervised by licensed clinical psychologists and have the opportunity to interact with other trainees, including Psychology Interns, Postdoctoral Fellows, and Psychiatry Residents.
 Health psychology and trauma experience preferred.

 Interested parties should contact (by email only, please):